Housing Choice Vouchers

 How it Works

-Families may apply at any of the AHFC program locations.
-Subject to meeting program and income requirements, the family is placed on an AHFC waitlist based on date and time of application.
-As vouchers become available, families are invited to a briefing session, provided detailed information about the program and issued a voucher.
-Once a rental unit is found, participants pay about 30 percent of their adjusted income toward rent with the balance subsidized by the voucher.
-The participant's share will vary based upon income, rent and utilities.
+Subject to meeting program and income requirements, the family is placed on an AHFC waiting list based on date and time of application.
+As vouchers become available, families are invited to a briefing session, provided detailed information about the program, and issued a voucher.

-To use the Housing Choice Voucher, a private rental market landlord must enter into an agreement with AHFC to receive the subsidy.
-The rent must be reasonable and within limits set by HUD.
-The unit also must meet a federal housing quality standards inspection.
+To receive voucher subsidy, a unit’s rent must be reasonable.
+The unit must also pass a federal housing quality standards inspection.
 Landlords may use their own lease, and AHFC requires an initial lease term of one year.

 How to Apply